 What is Crown Valley Youth Ranch and what do we offer?

 Crown Valley Youth Ranch is a place for children to be mentored and learn important life skills.
 When you sign your child up with our ministry, they will be placed with a Session Leader that best fits them.
-Your child will then pick an area (program) they are interested in being apart of and learning about.
+Your child will then pick a program they are interested in being apart of.
 A Session Leader will mentor your child and teach them about the program they are interested in.
 Everything at CVYR is free of charge, as we are a non-profit ministry.
-Sign up today.
 Our programs include:

 We have some wonderful horsemen to learn from here at Crown Valley.
 If your child chooses to be involved in this program, they will learn the basics of horsemanship.
 Each of our mentors are trained and ready to teach your child the skills and safety they will need to ride a horse.
 We believe that horses are very therapeutic animals that give children a chance to open up in ways that they may not be able to with people.